UK watchdog says all top accountants fail audit quality test

 The bulk of the top 350 listed firms would have two auditors in a bid to improve audit quality, but this depends on Grant Thornton, BDO and Mazars winning the confidence of blue chip companies.

-The timing of reform is unclear given it needs legislation to implement and parliament is focussed on Britain's protracted departure from the European Union.
+The timing of reform is unclear given it needs legislation to implement and parliament is focused on Britain's protracted departure from the European Union.

+The ICAEW, a professional accounting body, said audit faces a "watershed moment" and the government should implement reform without delay.

+The new watchdog should apply "fresh thinking" to improving audit quality and not be constrained by targets and methods bequeathed to it by the FRC, the ICAEW said.

 FAILING TO CHALLENGE